John Wolff's Web Museum

 the machine back on its feet and lift off the cover.

 - Invert the machine and set the keys down on a soft cloth.
-Remove
+Do not

-the 4 screws through the rubber feet and lift the baseplate away from
+through the rubber feet and lift the baseplate away from the mechanism.

 - Remove the cross-shaft retainer plates (metal or fibre-board)